nevalang/neva/docs/tutorial.md

 Is **not** "if either Alice or Bob then do uppercase".
 It's a fan-in, meaning `Alice` and `Bob` are concurrent.
 Switch will select the first value sent as a case, which is random since both are message literals.

-> There's an [issue](https://github.com/nevalang/neva/issues/788).
-These semantics might change in the future.
+> These semantics might change in the future.
+There's an [issue](https://github.com/nevalang/neva/issues/788) about that.